-Figure 36.
-Purse seiners lead an auxiliar skiff with powerful lights from Port of Carboneras.
+Figure 39.
+Purse seiners lead an auxiliar skiff with powerful lights from port of Carboneras.

-Purse siners usually targeted small pelagics fishes such as sardine and European anchovy.
-Horse mackerel (Trachurus trachurus), the bug (Boops boops), the mackerel (Scomber scombrus) and Sardinella aurita are bycatch species.
-Table II shows the main characteristic of purse seiners from the most important ports from each country in Alboran Sea (according to Zahriet al. 2004; Zahri, 2006; Zeghdoudi, 2006; MAGRAMA10).
-The majority vessels from Africa are made of http://www.magrama.gob.es/es/pesca/temas/la-pesca-en-espana/censo-de-la-flota-pesquera/censo.asp wood versus the Spanish vessels, which they are of poliester.
-The trips are daily, as they sell fresh fish.
-Zahri (2006) observed a decrease in the demand for fish coinciding with rising temperatures during the summer months from Morocco.
+Purse siners usually target small pelagics such as sardine and European anchovy.
+Horse mackerel (Trachurus trachurus), the bug (Boops boops), the mackerel (Scomber scombrus) and Sardinella aurita are bycatched species.
+Table 2 shows the main characteristic of purse seiners from the most important ports for the Alboran Sea (according to Zahriet al. 2004; Zahri, 2006; Zeghdoudi, 2006; MAGRAMA10).
+The southern Alboran vessels are majoritary made of wood versus the Spanish vessels, which they are made of poliester.
+They make daily trips as they sell fresh fish.
+Zahri (2006) observed a decrease in the demand of fish coinciding with the higher temperatures during the summer in Morocco.